prezi/snakebasket/README.md

 ```bash
 git clone --recursive git@github.com:prezi/snakebasket.git
 ```
-to clone the repository completely.
+to clone both snakebasket and the pip sub-repo completely.

 To run snakebasket tests, you must first create a virtualenv